 How to use Send SMS (queued) in HubSpot workflows

-Send SMS (queued) is the default recommended workflow action for sending SMS to HubSpot contacts.
+Send SMS (queued) is the default recommended workflow extension for sending SMS from HubSpot.
 It is designed for marketing, reminders, confirmations, and any message where a 5 to 15 second delivery latency is acceptable.
 All safeguards are on by default so accidental over-sending is hard.
+The action works in both contact-based and deal-based workflows.

 When to use it